Kmeakin/walrus-report/src/20-reference.md

     printf("%f\n", floating.y); // prints "-1.000000"
 }
 ```
-In contrast, Walrus enums carry a *tag* indicating which variant they occupy at
+In contrast, Walrus enums carry a *tag*^[also sometimes called a *discriminant*]
-runtime, which allows fields to be accessed safely via pattern matching.
-The
+indicating which variant they occupy at runtime, which allows fields to be
-tag + fields representation is similar to that of the *tagged-union* design
+accessed safely via pattern matching.
+The tag-and-fields representation is
-pattern in C, except in C the burden is still on the programmer to check the tag
+similar to that of the *tagged-union* design pattern in C, except in C the
-before accessing the fields:
+burden is still on the programmer to check the tag before accessing the fields:

 ```c
 typedef enum {